On the accuracy of HI observations in molecular clouds -- More cold HI than thought?: Numerics

 with $B_{x,0}$ = 3 $\mu$G in accordance with observations \citep{Beck13}.
 We emphasise that the magnetic field is dynamically important for the (chemical) evolution of the MCs \citep{Seifried20,Seifried20b}.
 In addition to the gas self-gravity we include a background potential from the old stellar component modelled as an isothermal sheet with a scale height of 100~pc and \mbox{$\Sigma_\rmn{star}$ = 30 M$_{\sun}$ pc$^{-2}$}.

 In the initial simulation phase, up to a time $t_0$, the spatial resolution is 4~pc and we drive turbulence by injecting supernovae (SNe) with a rate of 15~SNe~Myr$^{-1}$ \citep[see][for details]{Walch15,Girichidis16,Gatto17}.
 At $t_0$ we stop the SN injection to allow for the formation of MCs unaffected by nearby SN remnants, which could influence their evolution \citep{Seifried18}.
 For both the unmagnetized and the magnetized run, we pick two regions, each with a typical size of $\sim$(100~pc)$^3$, in which MCs are about to form.
-We thus have in total 4 MCs, henceforth denoted as MC1-HD, MC2-HD, MC3-MHD and MC4-MHD, where the first two are non-magnetised runs and the latter two include a dynamically relevant magnetic field \citep[as in][where we discuss their chemical properties concerning H$_2$ and CO]{Seifried20}.
-The typical H$_2$ masses of these clouds are around \mbox{20 - 50 $\times$ $10^3$ M$_{\sun}$}, and for the magnetized runs the volume-weighted magnetic field is around 4~$\mu$G. Starting at $t_0$, we then progressively increase the spatial resolution in these zoom-in regions over 1.65~Myr reaching a maximum resolution of 0.06~pc.
+We thus have in total 4 MCs, henceforth denoted as MC1-HD, MC2-HD, MC1-MHD and MC2-MHD, where the first two are non-magnetised runs and the latter two include a dynamically relevant magnetic field\footnote{See also \citet{Seifried20}, where we discuss their chemical properties concerning H$_2$ and CO.
+In that publication, the MHD clouds were named MC3-MHD and MC4-MHD.
+Also note that, due to the nature of the SILCC simulations, the runs including magnetic fields are completely independent from those without magnetic fields, and so are the resulting clouds.} The typical H$_2$ masses of these clouds are around \mbox{20 - 50 $\times$ $10^3$ M$_{\sun}$}, and for the magnetized runs the volume-weighted magnetic field is around 4~$\mu$G. Starting at $t_0$, we then progressively increase the spatial resolution in these zoom-in regions over 1.65~Myr reaching a maximum resolution of 0.06~pc.
 Afterwards, we evolve the clouds on this resolution for a few more Myr.
 We note that throughout the paper all times refer to the time elapsed since $t_0$, i.e. the start of the zoom-in procedure.
 We have \mbox{$t_0$ = 11.9 and 16.0 Myr} for the runs without and with magnetic fields, respectively.